TerminatorJ/GNL_Scorer/README.md

 ```
 Then you can use the hybrid-ss-min directly

-make sure the structure of your direction is like below:
+Make sure the structure of your direction is like below:
 ```Bash
 your_script.py
 cal_deltaG